 The climate factor (Factor 2) accounts for the variation in climatic conditions that can affect household energy consumption (i.e., energy demand for heating and cooling).
 The factor accounts for the energy needed for heating and cooling in a proportional manner.
 The factor relies upon 30-year averages of heating degree days and cooling degree days as reported by the National Oceanic and Atmospheric Administration (NOAA).
 According to NOAA, the 30-year averages are updated once every 10 years.
-A heating degree day (HDD) is a measurement designed to quantify the demand for energy needed to heat a building and is typically determined as the number of degrees that a day's average temperature is below 65° Fahrenheit.
-A cooling degree day (CDD) is a measurement designed to quantify the demand for energy needed to quantify the demand for energy needed to a stee number of degrees that a day's average temperature is below 65° Fahrenheit.
-A cooling degree day (CDD) is a measurement designed to quantify the demand for energy needed to cool a building and is typically determined as the number of degrees that a day's average temperature is above 65° Fahrenheit.
-Factor 2 is the sum of the HDD ratio (a state HDD divided by the national median HDD) and the CDD ratio (a state CDD divided by the national median CDD multiplied by 0.1) for each state or territory, treating the energy needed for heating and cooling in a proportional manner.
-Mathematically, Factor 2 is expressed as:
+In May 2021, NOAA published 30-year climate normals for the period from 1991 through 2020.
+Aheating degree day (HDD) is a measurement designed to quantify the demand for energy needed to heat a building and is typically determined as the number of degrees that a day's average temperature is below 65° Fahrenheit.
+Accooling degree